dstackai/dstack/docs/index.md

 # Welcome to 🧬 dstack

-dstack allows you to train models and deploy AI apps in your cloud account.
+dstack allows to run any tasks and apps in your cloud account via the CLI.

-Sign up for dstack, add your cloud credentials, and run workflows from the CLI. dstack will provision infrastructure on-demand and will help manage your data.
+Sign up for dstack, add your cloud credentials, and run anything via the CLI. dstack will provision infrastructure on-demand and will help manage data.

 [//]: # (TODO: Add links to the cards below)

 <div class="grid cards" markdown>
 - **Workflows**

-    Define your machine learning tasks as workflows, and run them via the CLI.

-    Prepare data, train models, and deploy apps.
+    Run any tasks and apps in your cloud account with a single command.

     [:octicons-arrow-right-24: Basics](workflows.md)